samartzidis/NanoWakeWord/README.md

 ## Why

-I was specifically looking for a simple wake-word library for C# that would run on desktop Windows/Linux and also on 64-bit Raspberry Pi devices.
+I was specifically looking for a simple wake-word library for C# that would run on desktop Windows/Linux and also on Raspberry Pi devices.

-Amongst the currently available options, *PocketSphinx* was not performing adequately enough, *SnowBoy* was EOL, without source code and no Windows runtime support. *Picovoice/Porcupine* was performing well but had an annoying licensing and registration model.
-It tracks down library usage on startup (over the internet) and potentially bans you for life if their platform detects deliberate or accidental misuse.
+Amongst the investigated options, *PocketSphinx* was not performing adequately enough, *SnowBoy* was EOL, without source code and no Windows runtime support. *Picovoice/Porcupine* was performing well but had an annoying licensing and registration model.
+It tracks down library usage (over the internet) and potentially bans you for life if their platform detects any deliberate or accidental misuse.
 I was also unsure about how their licensing engine would behave if the was no internet connectivity for quite some time.

-From the above investigated options, *openWakeWord* was the best choice as it had surprisingly good performance and it was free.
+From the above investigated options, *openWakeWord* was the best choice as it demonstrated surprisingly good performance and it was free.
-Since its Python implementation was clear and simple enough - it was partially ported to C#.
+Since its Python implementation was clear and simple enough - it was ported over to C#.

 ## Usage